davep/smartsig.el/README.md

 ## Installation:

-- Drop smartsig.el somewhere into your `load-path'.
+- Drop smartsig.el somewhere into your `load-path`.
 Try your site-lisp directory for example (you might also want to byte-compile the file).

 - Because smartsig needs to be used with your editing mode of choice you